datavore-labs/flyd/README.md

 ###stream.map(f)

-Returns a new stream identical to the original except every value will be passed through `f`.
+Returns a new stream identical to the original except every plain or Right value will be passed through `f`.

 _Note:_ This function is included in order to support the fantasy land